Advanced Building CraftsCurriculum

 There are numerous job possibilities with a building crafts certificate.
 Construction offers opportunities for hands-on work and the chance to explore diverse career pathways through a combination of basic skills training and subsequent work experience.
 In Colorado alone, there is a need for over 60,000 new employees in the construction industry in the next 10 years.

-Learn more about this career path by visiting the CCD Career and Transfer Center.
+Learn more about this career path by visiting CCD's Career and Transfer Center.

 In the first quarter of 2018, labor market information lists an average annual wage for individuals in the construction in Denver as $66,612 ($32.03 hourly).
 The U.S. Bureau of Labor Statistics lists the median annual wage for architecture/engineering drafters as $54,170 per year ($26.04 per hour) in May 2017.
 Graduates can expect to earn $35,000-$45,000 per year for an entry-level position with an A.A.S degree.

-Both building crafts certificates transfer the majority of their courses into several of the A.A.S. in Architectural Technology pathways, affording you a wide variety of options over the course of your study at CCD.
+Both building crafts certificates transfer the majority of their courses into several of the A.A.S. degree in architectural technologies, affording you a wide variety of options over the course of your study at CCD.